Cabinet approves 4 pc DA hike for central govt employees | Business

 - India

-Ahead of Diwali festival, the Cabinet on Wednesday approved 4 per cent additional instalment of Dearness Allowance and Dearness Relief to central government employees and pensioners with effect from July 1, 2022.
+Ahead of the Diwali festival, the Cabinet on Wednesday approved a 4 percent additional installment of Dearness Allowance and Dearness Relief to central government employees and pensioners with effect from July 1, 2022.

-There are about 50 lakh central government employees and over 61 lakh pensioners.
+The move will benefit about 41.85 lakh central government employees and 69.76 lakh pensioners.

 The combined impact on the exchequer on account of both Dearness Allowance and Dearness Relief would be of the order of Rs 12,852.56 crore per annum and Rs 8,568.36 crore in the current financial year, the minister informed.